 The [sites to insert role, e.g. data manager or study coordinator] is responsible for REDCap database account maintenance, including requesting initial user accounts and permissions, permission updates, and account deactivations.

-Staff delegated to data collection per the MTN-042B DoD are responsible for following all study guidance documents related to data entry (paper or electronic), quality control, and freezing study records.
+Staff delegated to data collection per the MTN-042B DoD Log are responsible for following all study guidance documents related to data entry (paper or electronic), quality control, and freezing study records.

 In the event that the study database cannot be accessed (e.g., due to a temporary internet outage, URL issues, or other unforeseen circumstances), a paper CRF will be completed and will serve as source in lieu of eCRF completion via direct data entry as a temporary solution until access to the study eCRF is restored.
 Once access is restored, data from these paper CRFs should be entered into the REDCap study database per the MTN-042B SSP Manual and Section 4.1 of this SOP.